 A veteran Navy combat pilot, RADM Robb served, among numerous other assignments, as officer in command of TOPGUN, the Navy Fighter Weapons School.
 Navy Staff Flag assignments included service as the Director of Aviation Plans and Requirements (N880) and as Director of Fleet Readiness (N43).
 His civilian career has included working as an independent consultant, specializing in strategic planning, joint operations, defense acquisition reform and global political/military affairs.
 Robb has assumed the roll of President of NTSA in 2012.

-Rick is Director, CRTN Solutions, LLC.
+Rick is CEO & Director, CRTN Solutions, LLC.
 His education includes a B.S. degree, Economics, U.S. Naval Academy; an M.S. in Systems Management, University of Southern California; and graduation from the Navy’s advanced nuclear engineering and nuclear propulsion technology training programs.
 He served in the navy for 23 years, with submarine command and post-command experience.
-He is a member of the Virginia Modeling & Simulation Partnership, serving on its Board, and is a member of the Board of Advisors for the Global Institute for Cyber Security & Research.
-He is also a member of the Society for Modeling & Simulation International and of the Society for Simulation in Healthcare.
-Working with NASA, he is Program Coordinator & Industry Liaison for the Simulation Exploration Experience (SEE), a unique program promoting STEM education and practical experience in distributed simulation leading to post-graduation employment.
-He is member of the Simulation Interoperability Standards Organization (SISO), an international 501(c)3; past Chair, SISO Executive Committee ; and past Chair, SISO Conference Committee.
+He is a member of the Foundation for Innovation, a Virginia economic development organization, serving on its Board, and is a member of the Board of Advisors for the Global Institute for Cyber Security & Research.
+He is also a member of the Society for Simulation in Healthcare.
+In recent years, working with NASA, he served as Program Coordinator & Industry Liaison for the Simulation Exploration Experience (SEE), a unique program promoting STEM education and practical experience in distributed simulation leading to post-graduation employment.
+He is a past member of the Simulation Interoperability Standards Organization (SISO), an international 501(c)3; in which he served as Chair, SISO Executive Committee; and Chair, SISO Conference Committee.